To mark National Clean Air Day (19th June), we’ve teamed up with National Trust Cymru and RSPB to …

 Nicotine addiction overwhelmingly begins in childhood – and family influence remains the strongest factor.
 Despite decades of progress …

-If you’re thinking about quitting too, this could be a moment to do it side by side.
+If you’re child is using nicotine products and you’re also thinking about quitting, this could be a moment to do it side by side.
 Supporting each other can make a huge difference and it doesn’t need to be perfect.

 This could be a chance to: